-This is indeed an opera, an old and grandiose art form, but this one was written brand new this year, and its production features many contemporary stylistic techniques.
+This is indeed an opera, a four hundred years old and grandiose art form, but this one was written brand new this year, and its production features many contemporary stylistic techniques.
 Combining the old with the new even further, the opera is adapted from Milton’s poem Paradise Lost from the 17th century (the same century opera itself was developed), a work which claimed epic storytelling back from pagan ancients for the betterment of good, civilised English Christians.
 In another juxtaposition of old and new, I bought a ticket to this performance through a random Instagram ad, which I think is the first time a targeted Insta ad has ever worked on me.
-Turns out all they had to do was mention Paradise Lost and I’m sold – especially when I still just squeeze into the Under 30’s cheap ticket price.
+Turns out all they had to do was mention Paradise Lost and I’m sold – especially when I still just squeeze into the Under 30’s cheap seats.

 I am such a fan of Milton’s poem that this isn’t even the first Paradise Lost adaptation I have seen on the stage.
 In 2018 I caught a work-in-progress adaptation while I was working at the Tron Theatre in Glasgow, a dance piece called The Shadow of Heaven by Al Seed, which took a limited scope of the narrative but was effective in atmosphere and staging (read a review here).

-The staging was, as can be seen above, incredibly atmospheric, with the water of the Thames luminous and sparkling with reflections of star-like city lights; the stage raised up off the ground, surrounded by trees.
+The staging for this production was, as can be seen above, incredibly atmospheric, with the water of the Thames luminous and sparkling with reflections of star-like city lights; the stage itself raised up off the ground, surrounded by trees.
 The production’s lighting design was very sympathetic to this unusual setting, simple and effective, bright reds and golds.
 The performers also carried heavy torches which they shone like searchlights into shadowy corners and into each other’s faces when one of them was singing.
 This lively punctuation of the action was very effective.

 The opera was mercifully short, which I was thankful for as obviously Paradise Lost itself is 12 long books of dense poetry, and operas are also known themselves for generous show durations.
 So a nice hour and twenty felt very civilised.
-The libretto, which I was able to read along on my phone excitingly, was very close to the original poem, just cropped very to the point.
-The singers also had very lovely clear voices, so not a syllable was lost on me.
+The libretto, which I was able to read along on my phone excitingly, was very close to the original poem, just cropped to the point.
+The singers also had lovely clear voices, so not a syllable was lost on me.
 They contrasted singing with speaking for dramatic effect as well, such as the prologue of the beginning and the human couple’s first words after the fall from Paradise.